zellerlab/GECCO/docs/training.rst

     If the concept of "type" makes no sense for the regions you are trying to detect, you can omit the ``type`` column entirely.
 This will effectively mark all the regions from the training sequences as "Unknown".
+Later on, GECCO will skip training the cluster type classifier if it detects that all the clusters are of the same type.

 Fitting the model